CDC releases new guidelines for reopening churches & more

 * Cleanliness is next to godliness ... proper church maintenance

 * Social distance is the new "normal" -- maintain a space of 6-feet

 The CDC has issued an updated Web site with guidelines for the faith community and helpful advice.

 To help prepare yourself, your house, and your church, these are some actions you can take now.

-Other faith communities in Europe, such as the Church of England have some useful tips for communal precautions.
+Other faith communities in Europe have some useful tips for communal precautions.

 Why visits to nursing homes and hospitals might not be possible as a precaution.